PRProd/HA-Firemote/README.md

 ## How to use
 1. On any dashboard, click the +ADD CARD button
 1. Search by cards for "Firemote Card" and click on it - [help: It's not showing up](https://github.com/PRProd/HA-Firemote/wiki/Force-a-Refresh)
-1. Under the **Device Family** dropdown, choose "Amazon Fire", "Apple TV",  "Chromecast", "NVIDIA Shield", or "Xiaomi"
+1. Under the **Device Family** dropdown, choose "Amazon Fire", "Apple TV",  "Chromecast", "NVIDIA Shield", "Roku", or "Xiaomi"
    - Amazon, Shield, Xiaomi, Chromecast, or Android TV users:
      - Under **Device Model**, select the device model that you own.
 (Help: Which [Amazon Fire](https://developer.amazon.com/docs/fire-tv/device-specifications.html) or [NVIDIA Shield](https://www.nvidia.com/en-us/shield/)  device do I own?)
      - Under the Android Debug Bridge Entity dropdown, a list of your Android Debug Bridge integration entities will appear.
 Select the one you wish to control.